 • Overview of House of Friendship’s Addiction Services

-Maintaining Change is a nine-session group for those who are concerned with their substance use and have a goal of abstinence.
+Maintaining Change is a nine-session group for those who are concerned with their substance use and are committed to maintaining changes they have made to their use.
 Participants have the opportunity to increase awareness of their substance use triggers and cravings and learn to improve their ability to cope.
 The sessions will help participants to identify high-risk situations and implement strategies to help manage the risk of relapse.
+Tuesdays: 6:00-7:30pm

 Concerned Family and Significant Others (CFSO)

-CFSO is a six-session group designed for family members, friends and significant others who are concerned about their loved ones’ substance use.
+CFSO is an ongoing group designed for family members, friends and significant others who are concerned about their loved ones’ substance use.
 Participants are provided with the opportunity to learn strategies to enhance their well-being, to improve their relationship with their loved one and to help engage their loved one in treatment and/or support.
+2nd and 4th Monday of each month: 6:00-8:00pm

 Call 1-844-437-3247 (HERE247) to access any of these services.